-Adeleke’s Death: Coroner Fixes May 29, For Final Verdict - Nigeria Today
+Adeleke’s death: coroner fixes May 29, for final verdict - Nigeria Today

 The Adeleke family, however, refused to honour the invitation of the court, stating in a news conference that the death of the senator was being politicised.

-The post Adeleke’s Death: Coroner Fixes May 29, For Final Verdict appeared first on leadership.ng.
+The post Adeleke’s death: coroner fixes May 29, for final verdict appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share